 The main activities of the American office include:-

 - Conducting and facilitating the meetings of Central banks to discuss and brainstorm on the significant topics in the region.
-All these activities are taken up by the Economics for Latin America and the Caribbean group based out of Mexico City.
+The Economics takes up all these activities for Latin America and the Caribbean group based out of Mexico City.

 The typical structure of ACC includes the Governors of the BIS member Central Banks in the Asia-Pacific region.
 The Asia-Pacific region is inclusive of India, China, Australia, Hong Kong SAR, Japan, Malaysia, Indonesia and Korea, Philippines, Thailand, and Singapore.